-32 NEW Action Games of 2022 - Gameranx
+35 BEST Action Games of 2022 - Gameranx

 - Release: February 18, 2022

 Horizon Zero Dawn was a brand new IP by Guerrilla Games, the folks previously known for delivering the Killzone franchise.
 This was such a huge hit that it wasn’t surprising to see a sequel announced.
 Horizon Forbidden West will be putting players right back into the role of Aloy after the events of the first game.
 While trying to prosper once again, we find that a new plague has hit the world and has invaded Aloy’s area.
 With this new plague, all living things are dying off.
 If there is any hope of survival, Aloy must venture to the west in search of the source of this infection.
 Of course, we can expect plenty of new mechanical beasts and even tribes to deal with throughout the journey.
-We’re also bound to see a few new weapons and skills Aloy can use at her disposal.
-Fortunately, that’s not very far away, as the game is slated to release this February for the PlayStation 4 and PlayStation 5 platforms.
+You’ll also find a few new weapons and skills Aloy can use at her disposal.

 #1 Elden Ring